NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, very tight, tight, average, leaky, very leaky
+     - very tight, tight, average, leaky, very leaky
      - Qualitative description of infiltration.
 If provided, the Year Built of the home is required.
 Either provide this input or provide a numeric air leakage value below.
    * - ``air_leakage_units``
      - false
      -
      - Choice
-     - auto, ACH, CFM, ACHnatural, CFMnatural, EffectiveLeakageArea
+     - ACH, CFM, ACHnatural, CFMnatural, EffectiveLeakageArea
      - The unit of measure for the air leakage if providing a numeric air leakage value.
    * - ``air_leakage_house_pressure``
      - false